ttn-region-stuttgart/meta/README.md

 # meta
-Especially used for the wiki
+Especially used for the wiki so klick on 'Wiki' in the top menue line